sderosiaux/golb/pages/2015-03-01-perfmatters/index.md

 ---
-title: "Avoid website jank: a lot of performance tips"
+title: "How to avoid website jank: a lot of performance tips"
 date: "2015-03-01T23:48:39Z"
 layout: post
 path: "/2015/03/01/perfmatters/"